helording/Data-Structure-C-Assignment-/README.md

 # Data-Structure-C-Assignment-
-A text buffer is an ordered collection of strings, where each string represents one line of text.
-Your task is to implement an abstract data type that meets the Textbuffer interface, and to implement tests for your implementation.
+Code for a text buffer data structure written in C, which is considered is an ordered collection of strings, where each string represents one line of text.